 About 4.5 kilometres of Road 40 (also known as Lillooet-Pioneer Road 40) near Gold Bridge, were paved by Dawson Construction Ltd., which is good news for hikers, hunters, fishers, snowmobilers and backcountry adventurers.

 Revelstoke Pedestrian Crossing

-Pedestrians in Revelstoke can get around a little easier thanks to Westana Electrical Inc. The crossing at the Trans-Canada Highway and Victoria St. was upgraded.
+Pedestrians in Revelstoke can get around a little easier thanks to Westcana Electrical Inc. The crossing at the Trans-Canada Highway and Victoria St. was upgraded.
 With a countdown timer to let pedestrians know how many seconds they have to reach the other side of the road before the light changes.